Dimer Models and Conformal Structures: Methods from Geometric Analysis

-To analyse the interaction \eqref{specrel} of $h$ and the solutions $f$ to the Beltrami equations, as well as to understand the minimisation problem \eqref{ELbasic}, we need to develop in Section \ref{MAcomplex.structure} quite detailed and specific properties of the surface tensions $\sigma$ defined in \eqref{Pst}.
-The results are of independent interest for the study Monge-Amp\`ere equations, considering the specific properties that arise when uniform convexity of solutions and domains is lost on the boundary.
+The above result allows one to analyse the liquid domains from inside, up to their frozen boundaries, and lead e.g. to understanding and classification of the boundary geometry.
+However, for the universality of the Lozenges geometry, as described in Theorem \ref{Second.thm}, we have to go beyond the boundary and construct polygonal domains $\Omega \supset \LL$ and boundary values on $\partial \Omega$, so that the original boundary $\partial \LL$ is frozen for \eqref{ELbasic} also in this new setting.
+For this, for instance, we need to develop in Section \ref{MAcomplex.structure} quite detailed and specific properties of the surface tensions $\sigma$ defined in \eqref{Pst}.
+The results are also of independent interest for the study of Monge-Amp\`ere equations, considering the specific properties that arise when uniform convexity of solutions and domains is lost on the boundary.

 That there is for any positive $c_j$, any gas points $q_j$ and any piecewise affine $L$, admitting a convex extension to $N$, a unique solution to \eqref{Pst} follows from Theorem 1.1 in \cite{Har}.
-However, neither the domain $N^\circ$ nor the boundary values of $\sigma$ are strictly convex, and in this case the detailed boundary behaviour of $\sigma$, of basic importance in our approach, does not seem to have been studied in the existing literature.
+However, neither the domain $N^\circ$ nor the boundary values of $\sigma$ are strictly convex, and in this case the detailed boundary behaviour of $\sigma$ does not seem to have been studied in the existing literature.
 The question is not easy, however comparison methods and, in particular, developing an analysis with the Lewy transform, see \eqref{LewyT}, leads to the following first step.